enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

 boolean flags.
 Eventually, these may be parsed, but in the meantime, we use the common convention of 0 meaning false or off and 1 for true or on.

-This list includes parameters for the Enzo development version.

 .. toctree::
    :maxdepth: 2